rocketmo/standup/README.md

 1. Go to the [Releases](https://github.com/rocketmo/standup/releases) page.
 2. Find the latest release and download the `build.zip` file.
-3. Unzip that file and use the resulting folder to replace your existing `standup` folder.
+3. Unzip that file and replace your existing `standup` folder with the unzipped `standup` folder.
 4. Following the above steps should be sufficient, but if that does not work, try opening `chrome://extensions/` in Chrome, and reloading the extension.